 Honey Bee Suite Blog Post by Rusty Burlew – “Chalkbrood disease of honey beesC

-Nosema Apis & Ceranae
+Vairimorpha (FORMERLY identified as Nosema) Apis & Ceranae

 Dysentery on the top bars of frames.
 Courtesy The Animal and Plant Health Agency (APHA), Crown Copyright